Kike García (Spanish footballer)

-Enrique "Kike" García Martínez ([enˈrike ɣaɾˈθi.a maɾˈtineθ]; born 25 November 1989), sometimes known as just Kike ([ˈkike]), is a Spanish professional footballer who plays as a forward for CA Osasuna.
+Enrique "Kike" García Martínez ([enˈrike ɣaɾˈθi.a maɾˈtineθ]; born 25 November 1989), sometimes known as just Kike ([ˈkike]), is a Spanish professional footballer who plays as a striker for La Liga club Espanyol.

 He began his career at Real Murcia, competing in five Segunda División seasons before a €3.5 million transfer to Middlesbrough in 2014.
-After one and a half seasons in the Football League Championship, he returned to Spain with Eibar.
+After one and a half seasons in the English Championship, he returned to Spain with Eibar.

 García played for Spain at under-20 level.

 Club career

 Murcia

-Born in Motilla del Palancar, Cuenca, García joined Real Murcia's youth categories aged 18, after a brief spell with local CD Quintanar del Rey.
-He made his senior debut with the former's reserves in the 2007–08 season, in Tercera División.
+Born in Motilla del Palancar, Cuenca, García joined Real Murcia CF's academy aged 18, after a brief spell with local CD Quintanar del Rey.
+He made his senior debut with the former's reserves in the 2007–08 season, in the Tercera División.

 On 23 May 2009, García played his first match as a professional, coming on as a substitute for Quique de Lucas in a 2–2 away draw against RC Celta de Vigo in the Segunda División.
 He scored his first goal roughly a month later, the first in a 2–1 home victory over UD Salamanca.
 In November he signed a new three-year contract, being definitely promoted to the main squad.

 García suffered an injury to his fibula in September 2011 and, despite being initially sidelined for a month, he was out of action for the entire campaign.
-In October of the following year he signed a new deal with Murcia, running until 2016.
+In October of the following year, he signed a new deal with Murcia running until 2016.

-In his final year with the Pimentoneros, 2013–14, García was the joint second top scorer in the league with 23 goals and helped his team to the La Liga promotion play-offs.
+In his final year with the Pimentoneros, 2013–14, García was the joint second top scorer in the league with 23 goals and helped his team to the La Liga promotion play-offs, only to be relegated administratively.
 He was also May's Player of the Month.